 Creating art with your wig edges is a favorite part of the hairstyling routine.
 The designs and patterns of someone’s edges create a conceptual style that can overpower the look of a hairstyle.
 The appearance of your baby hair is significant, especially in the hair world.
 The aesthetics matter.
-Poorly styled baby hairs can throw off the entire look of a hairstyle.
-Here are some tips help you to lay the edge of a lace front wig and create different baby hair looks.
+Poorly styled baby hair can throw off the entire look of a hairstyle.
+Here are some tips that help you to lay the edge of a lace front wig and create different baby hair looks.

 Tip 1: Slick short baby hairs straight down

 If you want short baby hair along the front of the edge of a lace wig.
 Use gel or hairspray and slick the baby hairs straight down.
 They'll mimic bangs but give it a beautiful look.